 Three Major Ways of Improving Customer Service in the Logistics Industry

 Recent studies have shown that customer service is at the heart of the strategic objectives of over 90% of logistics service providers across the world.
-Specifically, several logistics industry players consider the ability to meet pressing customer service demands at every time and every day of the week, as a major challenge.
-Equally, being able to meet customers’ needs 24/7 is one of the most important performance indicators in logistics.
+Specifically, several logistics industry players consider the ability to meet pressing customer service demands at every time and every day of the week as a significant challenge.
+Equally, being able to meet customers’ needs 24/7 is one of the most critical performance indicators in logistics.

 “Commitment to excellent service delivery is the most important service differentiator in logistics.”
 (Kanayo Nnamani).

-While the challenges associated with delivery speed, cost, and safety may remain in the logistics process, the following measures can be useful ways of improving and maintaining excellent service and customer relationship:
+While the challenges associated with delivery speed, cost, and safety may remain in the logistics process, the following measures can be useful ways of improving and maintaining excellent service and customer relationships:

-Most importantly, definite timelines for resolving complaints arising from such feedbacks should be defined and closed out satisfactorily.
-In other words, if a customer complains of incurring unanticipated cost during their transaction with you, all you need to do is to address the root cause of that problem, articulate required corrective actions, close them out within a realistic timeline to avoid re-occurrence, and monitor the effectiveness of the measure(s) you have put in place.
-How then do we measure whether close-out was satisfactory?
+Most importantly, definite timelines for resolving complaints arising from such feedback should be defined and closed out satisfactorily.
+In other words, if a customer complains of incurring unanticipated costs during their transaction with you, all you need to do is to address the root cause of that problem, articulate required corrective actions, close them out within a realistic timeline to avoid re-occurrence, and monitor the effectiveness of the measure(s) you have put in place.
+How, then, do we measure whether close-out was satisfactory?

 This could require a follow-up with the customer to obtain their feedback.
-Also, a request for quotation or an enquiry on a fresh job can be good indicators of a satisfactory resolution of customer complaint.
+Also, a request for a quotation or an enquiry on a fresh job can be good indicators of a satisfactory resolution of customer complaints.

-In conclusion, the foregoing among several ways of improving logistics services are critical steps towards maintaining healthy customer relationships.
-Though cost, delivery timelines, and safety are key considerations in logistics, commitment to excellence and customer-centric values are the critical drivers of customers satisfaction, customer retention, and continual improvement on customer service outcomes.
+In conclusion, the foregoing, among several ways of improving logistics services, are critical steps towards maintaining healthy customer relationships.
+Though cost, delivery timelines, and safety are key considerations in logistics, commitment to excellence and customer-centric values are the critical drivers of customer satisfaction, customer retention, and continual improvement in customer service outcomes.